EduID-Mobile/Architecture-and-Requirements/eduid-mobileapp-integration-overview.md

 The edu-ID mobile app is not a stand alone mobile application but mediates processes and data of services within the academic domain and third-party apps.
 Therefore, the edu-ID Mobile App is part of an IT ecosystem that spawn across two trust domains:

 Firstly, the edu-ID links to the Swiss academic trust domain, which is managed via a central edu-ID service as federation manager that connects distributed services at academic institutions participating in the federation.
+These distributed services include for example data storage, web-conferencing, online collaboration, or learning management systems.
 In the context of this document this trust domain is called the Academic Trust Domain.

 Secondly, it is part of the user-and-app-store trust domain on the users' devices.
 This trust domain is courated by the end-users by installing apps on their devices and controlled by the app store host.
 The app store hosts manage access to application developers by setting and enforcing quality and security guidelines.
 Within the context of this document this trust domain is called User Device.